What Are The Child Relocation Laws In New York?

-Often, the notion about what constitutes “actual relocation” with a child is dependent on the facts of each case.
+What constitutes “actual relocation” with a child often depends on each case’s facts.
 However, certain acts will usually be considered actual relocation.
-For example, moving to a different state with your child will certainly be considered relocation in the vast majority of cases, since moving to another state means leaving the jurisdiction of the New York State Court.
+For example, moving to a different state with your child will undoubtedly be considered relocation in most cases since moving to another state means leaving the jurisdiction of the New York State Court.

-A lot of times, custody and visitation orders or stipulations will specify what will be considered “actual relocation” in that specific case.
-For example, orders/stipulations might specify, say, a 20-mile radius as an acceptable distance to move without constituting actual relocation with the child/children.
+Often, custody and visitation orders or stipulations will specify what “actual relocation” will be considered in that specific case.
+For example, orders/stipulations might specify a 20-mile radius as an acceptable distance to move without constituting actual relocation with the child/children.

-The definition of actual relocation in these cases is important, because if a parent wants to relocate beyond the accepted radius, then they would have to seek the permission of the court to do so.
-In many cases, the court will draw the line at moving across state lines, holding that any move that has the parent/child leaving the state (aka the jurisdiction of the court) requires permission from the court.
+The definition of actual relocation in these cases is important because if a parent wants to relocate beyond the accepted radius, they would have to seek the permission of the court to do so.
+In many cases, the court will draw the line at moving across state lines, holding that any move with the parent/child leaving the state (aka the court’s jurisdiction) requires permission from the court.

-The other factor that plays into what is considered “actual relocation” has to do with visitation access.
+The other factor that plays into what is considered “actual relocation” is visitation access.
 As a rule, any relocation that makes the ordered parenting schedule impossible due to distance would be considered an actual relocation.

 - How Do The Courts Handle Disagreements Between Divorced Parents About Whether To Send Their Children To School In-Person In 2021?

-On the other hand, if you can stay within the same school area or if the visitation schedule can be kept after you’ve moved, then normally that move would not be considered an actual relocation, and you probably would not need permission of the court.
+On the other hand, say you can stay within the same school area or that the visitation schedule can be kept as is after you’ve moved.
+In this situation, your moving would usually not be considered an actual relocation, and you probably would not need permission from the court.

-It should be noted that not all custody orders or agreements have anything written about relocation.
-In those cases, there’s nothing to stop a parent from relocating as long as the visitation or parenting time orders can be complied with.
+You should be aware that not all custody orders or agreements have something included regarding relocation.
+In those cases, there’s nothing to stop a parent from relocating if they can follow visitation or parenting time orders.

 When Is The Court Most Likely To Approve A Move That Constitutes Actual Relocation?

-In New York, the rules for actual relocation—and when permission ought to be granted for moves that constitute actual relocation—have changed over time.
-The last time they were significantly changed was around 10 years ago.
-Due to those changes, it is actually easier now to get actual relocation approved.
+In New York, the child custody and relocation laws—and when permission ought to be granted for moves that constitute actual relocation—have changed over time.
+The last time New York state significantly changed the rules for relocation was around ten years ago.
+Due to those changes, it is easier now to get actual relocation approved.

-If you are seeking approval for actual relocation, you simply have to show that it’s in the best interest of the child to relocate.
-You can show, for instance, that the move will allow the custodial parent to have a better income and be able to provide a more comfortable life for the child.
-You can show that the neighborhood you want to move to is safer than the neighborhood where you live now, or that the schools in the area are better for the child.
+Suppose you are seeking approval for actual relocation.
+In that case, you must show that it’s in the child’s best interest to relocate.
+For instance, you can show that the move will allow the custodial parent to have a better income and provide a more comfortable life for the child.
+In addition, you can show that the neighborhood you want to move to is safer than where you live now or that the schools in the area are better for the child.

-When making these points, you must also try to show that parenting time for any children will not be affected by the move, and that parenting time for the other parent will not be made completely impossible.
+When making these points, you must also show that parenting time for any children will not be affected by the move and that parenting time for the other parent will not be downright impossible.

-Those are some of the factors that a court will consider.
-There are no hard and fast rules about it, per se.
-However, the one determining factor that can be identified is what is in the best interest of the child.
+These are some of the factors that a court will consider in a relocation with a child.
+There are no fixed rules about it, per se.
+However, the one determining factor that courts can identify is what is in the child’s best interest.

-If you are staying within New York State, there are no hard and fast rules about how far away is too far.
-Typically, though, custody orders or agreements will have a limit on how far either parent can move away with the child, either in terms of mileage or in terms of not leaving a specific city or jurisdiction.
+If you are staying within New York State, there are no fixed rules about how far away is too far.
+Typically, custody orders or agreements will limit how far either parent can move away with the child, either in terms of mileage or not leaving a specific city or jurisdiction.
 Other than that, if the move does not impact the non-custodial parent’s time with the child, moves within New York State will usually be allowed.

 Can New York Family Court Stop Me From Moving With My Child?

-Yes, the New York Family Court can stop you from moving with your child in certain circumstances.
-Typically, if a case is pending—say, a custody or visitation case is pending in the court—and either party asks to move a certain distance away with the child, the court will deny the request.
-Sometimes, the court will actually proactively enter an order saying that the child cannot be relocated outside of a certain distance without court approval, pending the outcome of the case.
+The New York Family Court can stop you from moving with your child in certain circumstances.
+For example, suppose a custody or visitation case is pending in court.
+If one party asks to move a certain distance away with the child, the court will deny the request.
+Sometimes, the court will proactively enter an order saying the child cannot be relocated outside a certain distance without court approval, pending the case’s outcome.

-If one parent gets information or becomes aware that the other parent is planning on moving with their child, that parent can go to court to stop the relocation.
-The court will usually do so, pending a decision being made in the custody or visitation case.
-They will often issue an order stating that the child cannot be relocated outside of a certain area until the court decides on what is in the best interest of the child.
+Suppose one parent gets information or becomes aware that the other parent plans to move with their child.
+In that case, that parent can go to court to stop the relocation.
+The court will usually do so, pending a decision in the custody or visitation case.
+Courts often issue an order stating that the parent cannot relocate the child outside of a particular area until the court decides on the child’s best interest.